 Builders risk is designed to protect construction sites from loss and damage.
 While exact coverages and limitations vary between providers, comprehensive builders risk policies may offer coverage for theft and vandalism, as well as additional coverages including (but not limited to) soft costs, flood, windstorm, earthquake, ordinance and law, and business income and extra expense.
 Policies may also cover damage to construction material, temporary structures, fencing, scaffolding, subdivision signs and landscaping.

 Builders risk policies alone, however, do not typically cover liability (for accidents and injuries in the workplace).
-Stand-alone liability insurance may be secured in addition to policies without, however.
+Stand-alone liability insurance may be secured in addition to course of construction coverage.

 Learn more insights about what builders risk insurance covers when you download our complimentary resource, From Groundbreaking to Remodeling: Builders Risk 101 Guide.